Roy-Shalev/roy-shalev.github.io/content/_index.md

 **Preprints:**

-5. A dichotomy for transitive lists (with Stevo Todorcevic and Borisa Kuzeljevicv.
+5. A dichotomy for transitive lists (with Stevo Todorcevic and Borisa Kuzeljevicv).